humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-29-creating-type-safe-properties-with-ecmascript-6-proxies.md

         });
     }

 The `createTypeSafeObject()` method accepts an object and creates a proxy for it with a `set` trap.
 The trap uses `typeof` to get the type of the existing property and the value that was passed in.
-If the property already exists on the object and the types don&#8217;t match, then an error is thrown.
-If the property either doesn&#8217;t exist already or the types match, then the assignment happens as usual.
+If the property already exists on the object and the types don't match, then an error is thrown.
+If the property either doesn't exist already or the types match, then the assignment happens as usual.
 This has the effect of allowing objects to receive new properties without error.
 For example:

     var person = {
         name: "Nicholas"